American Bible Society: 19th century

 The American Bible Society's mission is to make the Bible available to all people and to that end, during the 19th century, four canvasses of the United States for this purpose were undertaken.
 These canvasses took place in 1829, 1856, 1866, and in 1882.
 During the fourth canvass, in 1882, more than 6.3 million families were visited, and 473,806 families were supplied with Bibles; in addition nearly 300,000 individuals received Bibles.
 American Bible Society sold 437,000 Scriptures and portions in 1898 in China.

 20th century

 By 1912, American Bible Society issued Bibles for use in the United States in 83 languages besides English.
 Foreign circulation was rising steadily, increasing from 250,000 copies in 1876 to over 2 million copies in 1915.
+President Woodrow Wilson analogized the society's agents and colporteurs to "shuttles in a great loom that is weaving the spirits of men together."
 Although American Bible Society continues to publish and print Bibles with partner printing presses, it ceased printing Bibles on printing presses owned by the organization itself in 1922.
 American Bible Society celebrated a century of service to China in 1934.
 Vice President John R. Mott recalled that in 1833 American Bible Society sent $3,000 to Elijah Coleman Bridgman, first U.S. Protestant missionary to China, to print scriptures in Chinese.
 As of 1934 American Bible Society had spent $2,897,383 distributing nearly 70 million volumes of Scripture in China.

+The society moved to a new location, 450 Park Avenue near 57th Street, in 1936.
+Known again as the Bible House, the new, six-story structure was said to better suited for prevalent practices and needs.
+The teacher and university president William Mather Lewis gave a speech entitled "The Bible and Modern Problems" at the dedication, saying that following scripture was the best way to combat the ongoing threats of fascism and communism.